Thanksgiving’s Best Cranberry Sauce

 Go ahead and make it ahead!

-It’s also something nice to bring along as a hostess gift around the holidays.
-Make the cranberry sauce, place it in a mason jar, and attach the recipe.
+In fact, think about sharing it!
+Make the cranberry sauce, place it in a mason jar, and attach the recipe to give to your hostess.
 Just make sure your hostess knows that it needs to be refrigerated.
 She’ll be happy that you took a task off of her shoulders when feeding her family this holiday season!

 Here’s a hint – make two!

 The first year I made this I learned an important lesson.
-You can’t put just one bowl of this stuff on the table.
-You need one at each end, and perhaps a third for backup, so usually I double, if not triple the recipe.
+You can’t put just one bowl of this stuff on the table, however.
+It’s important that you have one at each end, and perhaps a third for backup, so usually I double, if not triple the recipe.
 If you need to use leftover cranberries you can make this Christmas Cranberry Nut Pie – good any time of the year!

 They’re going to love it.
 I love it so much that I not only make two for Thanksgiving dinner, I also make a third.
 For day after Thanksgiving turkey sandwiches.
 What would a leftover sandwich be without cranberry sauce?
 You can even enjoy warmed cranberry sauce on top of some cinnamon swirl pancakes or pecan french toast.